-A lot of folks sing the praises of cast iron, but it's mostly good for just a few specific tasks: frying chicken, pan searing a steak, and oven braising and baking.
+A lot of folks sing the praises of cast iron, but it's best for a few specific tasks: frying chicken, pan searing a steak, and oven braising and baking.

 Cast iron is also really heavy and bulky.
 This makes it hard to handle, especially when it's full of food (and maybe even hot oil--yikes!)

-But more importantly, cast iron does not distribute heat rapidly or evenly.
-You see, cast iron is a very rough, very brittle material.
+But more importantly, cast iron distributes heat slowly and evenly.
+This is due to its molecular structure.
+Cast iron is a very rough, very brittle material.
 Because of this, heat passes through it kind of in fits and starts.
 It takes a long time to heat evenly and all over.

-Once it gets hot all over, though, it stays hot--it retains heat very well--which is what makes it good for deep frying, searing, and braises (notice that these are all tasks that require a pan to stay hot for long periods).
+Once it gets hot all over, though, it stays hot--it retains heat very well--which is what makes it excellent for deep frying, searing, and braises (notice that these are all tasks that require a pan to hold heat well).